darkatwi/Learning-Management-System/README.md

-## Learning Management System – Backend API
+Learning Management System (LMS)

-This project is a Backend Web API built with ASP.NET Core Web API and Entity Framework Core.
+This project is a Learning Management System (LMS) built with ASP.NET Core Web API, Entity Framework Core, and SQL Server.
-It provides full CRUD operations and endpoints for managing Users, Courses, Quizzes, Questions, Certificates, and Lesson Completions.
+It supports user management, courses, lessons, quizzes, certificates, and lesson completion tracking, providing a complete backend for an LMS application.

 ## Technologies Used